 The final outcome is achieved over the next 3-4 months.
 At that time, post- operative photos are taken.

-We treat skin crimples of the eyelids with a Phenol/Croton oil peel.
-We prefer these peels over any lasers because of their predictability, safety and superiority in results.
+We treat skin wrinkles of the eyelids with a Phenol/Croton oil peel.
+We prefer these peels over any lasers because of their consistency, safety and superiority in results.

-Botox/ Dysport/ other neurotoxin preparations are used for temporary relief from crow’s feet lines.
-Such injections need to be repeated every 3-4 months to maintain correction.
+Botox/ Dysport/ and similar injectable products are used for the temporary relief from crow’s feet.
+These injections need to be repeated every 3-4 months to maintain results.
 Such treatments are good adjuncts to surgery.

-A blepheroplasty only corrects existing eyelid changes.
-Aging is an ongoing phenomenon.
-Aging continues, and some corrections are undone with the passage of time.
-New fat bags can conceivably develop in the eyelids.
-These will need another blepharoplasty overtime.
+Eyelid surgery only corrects existing eyelid issues.
+Aging is an ongoing process.
+Aging continues and some corrections provided through surgery are undone with the passage of time.
+New fat bags can develop in the eyelids.
+Additional procedures may be required over time to maintain results.

-A blepheroplasty generally is a safe procedure.
+Blepharoplasty is a safe procedure.
 However, all surgeries carry small risks related to anesthesia and healing.
-There is a small risk of bleeding.
-Rarely risk of blindness has been reported with a blepharoplasty.
+There is also small risk of bleeding.
+Rarely have major issues such as blindness been reported as a results of blepharoplasty.

 Dry eyes are common after the age of 40 in all people.
 This condition is progressive with or without surgery.
-Symptoms of dry eyes may be exacerbated with a blepheroplasty.
+Symptoms of dry eyes may be exacerbated with a blepharoplasty.